hodlfish/terra-dashboard/CONTRIBUTE.md

 # Beyond Adding Widgets
 If your goal is to make the project cleaner, more efficient, etc., please do so!

-The current format of the widgets and the project is not gospel and should be criticized and updated.
-Just ensure that any updates improve or retain maintainability.
+The current format of the widgets and the project is not final and should be criticized and updated.
+Just ensure that any updates improve or retain maintainability and ease os use.